iagoleal/iagoleal.github.io/posts/recursion-schemes.md

     see [this link](https://wiki.haskell.org/Hask) for a discussion concerning Haskell.
     Nevertheless, types are similar enough to a category to be worth it to think of them as forming one.
 [^cat]: Take a look on chapter 1 of [Emily Riehl's book](http://www.math.jhu.edu/~eriehl/context.pdf)
     if you want to learn this (and much more) properly.
-It's a great book.
+Trust me, it's a great book for the mathematically inclined.

 A category $\catC$ may be imagined as a special kind of graph.
 There is a collection of vertices, called its _objects_